Tyrn/wei/the-insider-en.typ

      Welsey hummed.

-     "Don't I dream sometimes," he said, "that  at some point the Securities and Stocks Committee will allow us to  have an entry  in a balance  sheet  - "for  bribing  of  the developing  markets  officials" - and it will be  tax deductible...
+     "Don't I dream sometimes," he said, "that  at some point the Securities and Stocks Committee will allow us to  have an entry  in a balance  sheet---"for  bribing  of  the developing  markets  officials"---and it will be  tax deductible...
 How much does he want?"

      "We didn't get to particular numbers."